Tom Rothman: Film career

 Rothman began his film career in 1986 co-producing Jim Jarmusch's Down by Law.

 In 1987, he joined Columbia Pictures as an executive vice president.
-In 1989, he became president of Worldwide Production for the Samuel Goldwyn Company, where he worked with filmmakers including Ang Lee, Anthony Minghella, and Kenneth Branagh.
+In 1989, he became president of Worldwide Production for the Samuel Goldwyn Company, where he worked with filmmakers including Ang Lee, Anthony Minghella and Kenneth Branagh.

 Rothman worked at Fox Filmed Entertainment for 18 years.
 In 1994, he founded Fox Searchlight Pictures.
 He served as chairman and CEO of Fox Filmed Entertainment from 2000 to 2012.

 In 2013, After Rothman left Fox, he joined Sony Pictures as chairman for TriStar Pictures and would form TriStar Productions as a joint venture with existing Sony Pictures executives.
 In 2015, he became chairman for Sony Pictures' Motion Picture Group, replacing Amy Pascal following the 2014 Sony Pictures hack where Rothman would continue to oversee the properties he greenlit for Columbia and TriStar.

 Recognition

-Rothman has received industry recognition including the Producers Guild of America Milestone Award (2017) and was nominated to serve on the National Council on the Arts.
+Rothman has received the Producers Guild of America Milestone Award (2017) and was nominated to serve on the National Council on the Arts.

 Personal life

 Rothman is married to actress Jessica Harper and has two daughters.
-He is the brother of actor John Rothman.
+He is the younger brother of actor John Rothman.